ianchanning/neural-network-js/tutorial/slides.tex.md

 # Get a better feel for what the weights mean

-Change the initial `weights` to some random values and show the weights we're using.
+Change the initial `weights` to some random values and show the weights we're using

 In `draw()` add this at the end: